List of Billboard Adult Contemporary number ones of 2002

-In the issue of Billboard dated March 30, Canadian singer Celine Dion, one of the most successful pop/AC acts of all time, reached number one with "A New Day Has Come", the lead single from her first album after a hiatus from the music business during which she gave birth to her first child.
-The song would go on to hold the top spot for 21 consecutive weeks, breaking the record for the highest total number of weeks atop the AC chart previously shared by "You'll Be in My Heart" by Phil Collins (1999) and Dion's own "Because You Loved Me" (1996), both of which spent 19 weeks at number one.
-Such lengthy spells in the top spot would become a feature of the AC chart in the 21st century: by 2019 a further eight songs had spent 20 or more weeks at number one.
-None of 2002's AC chart-toppers reached number one on the Hot 100; in the fall "Do It for Love" by Hall & Oates became the second song of the year to top the AC listing without entering the Hot 100 at all.
+In the issue of Billboard dated March 30, the Canadian singer Celine Dion, the most successful act on the AC chart during the 1990s, reached number one with "A New Day Has Come", the lead single from her first album after a hiatus from the music business during which she gave birth to her first child.
+The song went on to hold the top spot for 21 consecutive weeks, breaking the record for the highest total number of weeks atop the AC chart previously shared by "You'll Be in My Heart" by Phil Collins (1999) and Dion's own "Because You Loved Me" (1996), both of which spent 19 weeks at number one.
+Such lengthy spells in the top spot would become a feature of the AC chart in the 21st century: by 2019, a further eight songs had spent 20 or more weeks at number one.
+None of 2002's AC chart-toppers reached number one on the Hot 100; in September, "Do It for Love" by Hall & Oates became the second song of the year to top the AC listing without entering the Hot 100 at all.
 The number one position on the Hot 100 was largely dominated in 2002 by R&B and hip-hop artists such as Ashanti and Nelly.
-The only act with more than one AC number one during the year was vocalist Josh Groban, who topped the chart for two weeks with "To Where You Are" in August and returned to the top spot in the final issue of Billboard of the year with his rendition of the 19th century Christmas song "O Holy Night".
+The only act with more than one AC number one during the year was Josh Groban, who topped the chart for two weeks with "To Where You Are" in August and returned to the top spot in the final issue of Billboard of the year with his rendition of the 19th century Christmas song "O Holy Night".
+The only song with multiple spells at number one during the year was "Cry" by Faith Hill, which had two three-week spells in the peak position, separated by a single week when "Can't Stop Loving You" by Phil Collins took the top spot.

 Chart history

-Pianist Jim Brickman collaborated with vocalist Rebecca Lynn Howard on "Simple Things", the year's first chart-topper.
+The pianist Jim Brickman collaborated with the vocalist Rebecca Lynn Howard on "Simple Things", the year's first chart-topper.

-Singer Josh Groban was the only act with more than one AC number one in 2002.
+Josh Groban was the only act with more than one AC number one in 2002.

-Spanish singer Enrique Iglesias spent a total of 11 weeks at number one with his song "Hero".
+The Spanish singer Enrique Iglesias spent a total of 11 weeks at number one with his song "Hero".

 Vanessa Carlton spent seven weeks at number one with "A Thousand Miles".